 Yalom (2006) examined a group’s emotional reactions of fear and concern in response to a hypothetical situation of the therapist’s absence.
 The group members feared being left alone, without an appropriate outlet for expressing their anger and emotions or processing what was happening to them.
 Like parentless children, they felt distressed and disturbed by the therapist’s absence (Yalom & Welschach, 2006).

 Byrne (1997) proposed a model portraying the group-facilitator relationship and relationships within the group itself as similar to an infant-mother relationship.
 He suggested that the group’s development can be analyzed based on the developmental stages in Klein’s Object Relations Theory.
-Byrne (1997) described five stages of development, with for each stage providing examples of typical conflicts the group may face (based on Klein’s theory).
-The phobic phase is characterized by high anxiety and emotional stress with no relief or outlet, because the group has not yet been defined as a safe enough space.
+Byrne (1997) described five stages of development, with each stage providing examples of typical conflicts the group may face (based on Klein’s theory).
+The phobic phase is characterized by high anxiety and emotional stress with no relief or outlet since the group has not yet been defined as a safe enough space.
 This stage may manifest, for example, in long meaningless chatter, or in silence and restrained behavior.
 The paranoid phase is characterized by anxiety about the object (the facilitator or group), which is perceived as threatening, accusing, or persecutory.
 The group participant, who is the source of the anxiety, casts out internal aggression, splitting it from the self in order to preserve a positive self-image.
 The object of aggression is perceived as bad and destructive.
 This stage can manifest through solidarity among the group members against the facilitator, or an external figure.
 The schizoid phase involves an attempt to move past the paranoid phase by using defense mechanisms such as splitting.
 The group may be internally split between “good” and “bad”.
 The facilitator may sometimes be viewed as ideal, inclusive, and all-knowing, and at other times viewed negatively, as bad and unempathetic.
 The manic phase is characterized by the manic defense, during which participants strive to avoid the pain of reconciling the idea that the object is simultaneously good and bad.
 It is also used to ease the difficulties that emerge when the splitting mechanism is no longer employed.
 During this phase, group members may exhibit extroverted behaviors, experience joy and feel that their problems have been solved.
 Finally, in the depressive phase, the integration between positive and negative perceptions of the object is internalized.
 They feel that goodness and plenty coexist with evil.
 According to Byrne, at this stage, the group ceases to employ primitive defenses and begin to work together.
 They are aware that they have experienced a loss, but also that there is compensation for this loss.
 At this stage, trust in the therapist is restored.
 The attacks made against the object during the previous phases did not completely destroy trust in the therapist, and the relationship survives.

 Psychodrama as a Therapeutic Tool for Children